FoodStandardsAgency/register-a-food-business-UI-tests/docs/contribution-guidelines/running-tests.md

 1. Run the front-end and/or back-end applications - see here (link to front end and back end start app guides)
 2. Run `npm` (note about it installing chrome driver - if you want to run locally on firefox or other browser then ..)
-3. Replace the url in the .sh files with the localhost base url
+3. Replace the url in the .sh files with `http://localhost:3000/new`.
+   > IMPORTANT: The url in the `.sh` files must always begin with `http://` or `https://`.
+Certain tests will fail if `localhost:3000/new` is used without the `http://`, for example.
 4. Populate the .env file with the QA key.
 The contents of this file must be handed over from existing developers.
 5. Run `npm run test:locally:ui`

 On a url:

 1. Run `npm` (note about it installing chrome driver - if you want to run locally on firefox or other browser then ..)
-2. Replace the url in the .sh files with the url of the environment you want to run it in (default is test)
+2. The default environment to run against is `test`.
+Optionally, you can add an environment variable to your terminal for another environment.
+For example, run `export URL_ENV=staging` at this point.
+See the `.sh` files in the root project directory.
 3. Populate the .env file with the QA key.
 The contents of this file must be handed over from existing developers.
 4. Run `npm run test:locally:ui`